 2. Improved overall design

 – We have moved and tweaked certain design elements such as the kitchen entrance, extension of the foyer, covering of ground beams and other wood members to provide better overall longevity to the home.

 – We have improved the ease of buildability so that our designs can be built more efficiently and safely while ensuring consistency of quality.
 We’ve still been able to consistently complete our homes within 3 days even if it rained for half a day (so far).

 – We changed our stump footing system to mega anchor, an easy to install piling system from Australia that has been tested for typhoon, hurricane and flood conditions.
 We realised that the conventional concrete stumps as anchoring for our structure was not ideal as badly made stumps would encourage water ponding around the steel columns which encouraged rust.
+Check here what are stone pavers.
 We also noticed during our work in Kelantan for flood recovery efforts that the concrete stumps of affected houses got easily swept away when flood levels were significant.
 A piling system, on the other hand, ensures that houses will not be lifted and swept away.